 In an internal combustion engine, you need to let air in to light the fuel.
 This happens when the valves are opened by the crankshafts and camshafts.
 In order to let in the correct amount of air, a timing belt connects the camshafts and crankshafts.
 As the belt rotates it keeps the two shafts moving in time.
 It also affects the other valves attached to the shafts, including the water pump.
 Since the late 1970's, high tensile fiber timing belts have replaced the metal chain kind.
 The latter may be making a comeback thanks to their increased durability.
 This oneHOWTO articles answers when should I change my car's timing belt? and will give you info on what needs doing when the answer is "now".

 You can find three different types of timing drives:

-- Chain timing drives.
-Some vehicles use this metallic chain system because they usually don't need changing, although they should be changed after 350,000 km (220,000 miles).
+- Chain timing drives: some vehicles use this metallic chain system because they usually last longer.
+Still, they should be changed after 350,000 km (220,000 miles).
 They also create more noise in the engine.
 If something snaps, they can cause more damage thanks to their heavier weight.

-If you'd like to read similar articles to When should I change my car's timing belt, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to When Should I Change My Car's Timing Belt, we recommend you visit our Car Maintenance and Repair category.